abhirupju/abhirup-home/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I﻿  am an  Assistant Professor at the [School of Computer Science](https://www.birmingham.ac.uk/schools/computer-science/index.aspx), [University of Birmingham](https://www.birmingham.ac.uk/index.aspx) and a visiting researcher at the [Mobile Systems Research Lab](https://mobile-systems.cl.cam.ac.uk/index.html)Department of Computer Science and Technology, University of Cambridge.
+I﻿  am an  Assistant Professor at the [School of Computer Science](https://www.birmingham.ac.uk/schools/computer-science/index.aspx), [University of Birmingham](https://www.birmingham.ac.uk/index.aspx) and a visiting researcher at the [Mobile Systems Research Lab](https://mobile-systems.cl.cam.ac.uk/index.html) at the Department of Computer Science and Technology, University of Cambridge.

 My interest is to learn sensing data recorded in phones and wearables.
 In particular, building systems to collaboratively learn in a resource efficient and privacy preserving way using Federated Learning and fully distributed Gossip Learning.
 I'm interested in various types of applications: graph analysis, mobile-health, and mobility.

 **Recent Research News:**
-- Jun-2023: Workshop paper from Evelyn (MSc project at Cambridge) is accepted in FL workshop in KDD-2023.
+- Jun-2023: Workshop paper from Evelyn (MPhill at U. Cambridge) is accepted at FL4Data-Mining workshop in KDD-2023.
 - May-2023: Our conference paper on distributed spatial data management is accepted in EDBT-2024.
-- Apr-2023: Our paper on Gossip Learning is accepted in IJCAI-2023.
+- Apr-2023: Our conference paper on Gossip Learning is accepted in IJCAI-2023.
-- Apr-2023: Our paper on Early detection of Alzheimer's Disease has won the best publication of the year (2022) award from the Department of Computer Science and Technology, University of Cambridge [link](https://us19.campaign-archive.com/?u=419af8f3d81cb9d44999cdbb1&id=b33ec45ba2).
+- Apr-2023: Our journal paper on Early detection of Alzheimer's Disease has won the best publication of the year (2022) award from the Department of Computer Science and Technology, University of Cambridge [link](https://us19.campaign-archive.com/?u=419af8f3d81cb9d44999cdbb1&id=b33ec45ba2).
 - Mar-2022: I have organized a workshop on [Using Mobiles and Wearables for Public Health](https://www.cph.cam.ac.uk/events/using-mobiles-and-wearables-public-health) in association with [Cambridge Public Health](https://www.cph.cam.ac.uk/) and [Precision Health Initiative](https://www.precisionhealth.cam.ac.uk/).